JuliaLangTW/JuliaZHTW.jl/docs/src/manual/arrays.md

-Just as in [Indexing](@ref man-array-indexing), the `end` keyword may be used to represent the last index of each dimension within the indexing brackets, as determined by the size of the陣列being assigned into.
+Just as in [Indexing](@ref man-array-indexing), the `end` keyword may be used to represent the last index of each dimension within the indexing brackets, as determined by the size of the array being assigned into.
 Indexed assignment syntax without the `end` keyword is equivalent to a call to [`setindex!`](@ref):